- Testing Requirements

 My recommenders cannot submit my recommendations in English.
 What should I do?

-We accomodate the diversity of our applicants and understand that some recommenders may not be comfortable writing their recommendations in English.
+We accommodate the diversity of our applicants and understand that some recommenders may not be comfortable writing their recommendations in English.
 In cases such as these, we will need official translations of the recommendation signed and sealed by the recommenders.

 I have heard that there is an interview as part of the application process; when should I expect to have an interview?